vinaysaiadepu/moodle-on-aws-opsworks/README.md

 #### App

-You have to add an "App".
-There's only one: Moodle
+You have to add an "App". it can come from git or an s3 zip or tar.gz file

 Apps->Add App
-- Name: Moodle
+- Name: Moodle (required)
 - Data source type: RDS
 -- Database instance/name: as above
 - Application Source:
--- Type: Git
+-- Type: Git/S3
 -- URL: https://github.com/moodle/moodle.git
--- Branch: MOODLE_31_STABLE (or latest)
+-- Branch: MOODLE_31_STABLE (if git)
+-- fill in s3 credentials if the file is not publically accessible

 #### Instances